AdobeDocs/commerce-marketplace/src/pages/guides/sellers/developer-register.md

 1. Access your account.

-   If you don’t yet have a Magento account, do one of the following:
+   If you don't yet have a Magento account, do one of the following:

    -  Go to the [Developer Portal](https://developer.magento.com) page, and click **Create  Account**.
 Then, click **Register**.
    -  In the upper-right corner of [Commerce Marketplace](https://marketplace.magento.com), click **Sign In**.
 Then, click **Register**.